 TARGET AUDIENCE AND APPLICATION PROCESS

-Teens who reach the upper age limit of the BE regular camp program (ages 7-15) can apply and interview for the six to eight available positions in the LIT program.
+Teens who reach the upper age limit of the BE regular camp program (ages 7-15) can apply and interview for the four to eight available positions in the LIT program.
 Teens who have finished one year in the program are given priority for attending a second and third year.
 Acceptance into the summer training program requires completion of two out of four evening programs (see below), a complete application, an interview, and two references.
 Returning LITs will have a follow-up interview to assess their experience from the previous summer and to set goals for the year ahead.
 Returning LITs must also attend two out of four evening programs.

 The year begins in the fall with four evening programs sprinkled throughout the year.
 The individuals selected to meet with the BE LITs are professionals with compelling stories who share how they overcame personal challenges and adversity.
 They draw on their own experiences and work habits—discipline, leadership skills, personal responsibility and resilience, community service, financial responsibility, and citizenship—all to align with the City of Boston’s resources.

 The summer component of the program consists of working with campers (ages 7-15), participating in the regular BE program (woodworking, explorations, and rowing) with a focus on assisting the campers and working collaboratively with the staff.
 In addition, there will be five to six meetings with professionals who, like the year-round program participants, will share their personal stories with our Teens as a way of providing insight into the challenges of leading a successful life.
-Since the program cycle begins in the fall, the BE LIT program will have as many as four speakers for the summer of 2018.

 To be eligible for the summer component of the program, where LITs begin to receive a salary for their work, every applicant must be in “good standing,” which means that they will have completed an application, an interview, and will have attended at least two of the programs that are offered in the fall and spring.